rosaxma/Heart-2024/README.md

 # Analysis code for *Molecular convergence of risk variants for congenital heart defects leveraging a regulatory map of the human fetal heart*
 The snakemake pipelines were designed to run on [Sherlock](https://www.sherlock.stanford.edu), an HPC platform at Stanford University.
-The config files are located in \[dir\]/config
+The config files are located in \[dir\]/config.
+The Methods section of the corresponding [manuscript](https://www.medrxiv.org/content/10.1101/2024.11.20.24317557v2.full) provides detailed explanations of each step.
 ## envrionments
   ### environment for snakemake runs:
   envs/snakemake.yml